charliecalvert/CloudNotes/Assignments/React/ReactEsLint.md

 ## Turn it in

-Just point me at your final, where I expect to see a **.eslintrc** file.
+Just point me at your midterm, final, or some appropriate project.
+When I open it, I'll expect to see a **.eslintrc** file and have most of the files relatively error free in terms of eslint errors.